 Working With the WNBA

-Natasha Cloud and Jewell Loyd connected Irving with other WNBA players to discuss difficulties that go along with playing.
-Cloud’s indignation from the recent racial injustices prompted her to sit out the season, as she explained in a statement:
+Natasha Cloud and Jewell Loyd connected Irving with other WNBA players to discuss the difficulties that go along with playing.
+Cloud’s indignation over the recent racial injustices prompted her to sit out the season, as she explained in a statement:

 “There are a lot of factors that led to this decision, but the biggest one is that I am more than an athlete.
 I have a responsibility to myself, to my community and to my future children to fight for something that is much bigger than myself and the game of basketball.
 I will instead continue the fight for social reform, because until Black lives matter, all lives can’t matter.”